How the Donation Process Works

 The tissue donation process:

 - When a person dies in a hospital and he or she is not on a ventilator at the time of death, the hospital notifies Gift of Life Michigan to assess the suitability for tissue donation.
-In certain cases, the call (or referral) may come from a medical examiner.
+In certain cases, the call (or referral) may come from a medical examiner or hospice worker.

 - Based upon the medical information provided by the hospital, Gift of Life may contact the family of the potential donor by phone.

 - The Michigan Organ Donor Registry is checked to determine whether the person was a registered donor.
-If so, first-person authorization exists, allowing the donation to proceed.
-If his or her name is not in the database, the family is offered the opportunity to donate the person’s tissues.
+If so, first-person authorization allows the donation to proceed.
+If his or her name is not in the Donor Registry then the family is offered the opportunity to donate the person’s tissues.

-- If the family gives authorization or the person was on the donor registry, a series of detailed questions about the donor will be asked, similar to those asked of blood donors, to assess the suitability of the gifts before they are transplanted into others.
+- Once authorization is received, Gift of Life asks a series of detailed questions about the donor, similar to those asked of blood donors, to assess the suitability of the gifts before they are transplanted into others.

-- After the medical-social history questions, Gift of Life will arrange for its personnel to recover the tissues that will benefit others.
-This will usually occur at Gift of Life Michigan's surgical center in Ann Arbor.
+- After the medical/social history interview, Gift of Life will arrange for its personnel to recover the tissues that will benefit others.
+This usually will occur at Gift of Life Michigan's surgical center in Ann Arbor.

 - After a moment of silence in honor of the donor, surgery begins.
-Once recovered, the tissue is sent to a processor who will conduct further tests and procedures to ensure the safety of the tissue.
+Once recovered, the tissue is sent to a processor which will conduct further tests and procedures to ensure the safety of the tissue and prepare it for surgical use in the recipients.